Shane-dev-create/printf/README.md

 # printf

-Hey buddy, this is our homeade printf statement.
+Hey buddy, this is our homemade printf statement.
 We got the recipe from Shanes Granmaw. haha.